Geoff Chappell - Software Analyst

 First, I need to earn an income.
 I keep bleating on about this, but if you use my published material, quite possibly to help you with paid work, including for employers who wouldn’t employ me, then it seems only fair to remind you that I don’t draw a salary for it.

 Mostly though, the delay in writing up is because I got it into my head to commit to an examination I had long put off as important but which would surely need more effort that I can justfiy for my own interest.
 But then I got to see Microsoft taking advantage of information asymmetry in some commercial support that is not mine to talk about.
 The subject, however, is anyone’s to study.
-Though it had always seemed to big to take on, I resolved that its time had come.
-Never before have I put so much of my own time into so large a research project with no idea of how I might write any of it up.
-I still don’t know how I’ll write it all up or even of where it fits into this website’s organisation.
-But a few results will stand on their own and the first is ready this month, if only as a draft of a first pass.
+Though it had always seemed too big to take on, I resolved that its time had come.
+I’m no stranger to putting large amounts of my own time into one or another research project, but never before have I done so with no idea how I might write any of it up!
+I still don’t even know how I’ll fit it all into this website’s organisation.
+But a few results will stand on their own and a first article is ready this month, if only as a draft of a first pass.

 That Windows has code for significant behaviour that Microsoft does not document is nothing but inevitable.
-Sometimes, even often, Microsoft doesn’t document even that the behaviour exists or is possible.
+Sometimes, even often, Microsoft keeps to itself that the behaviour exists or is possible.
 Every now and then, though, Microsoft goes further and makes the code inaccessible to ordinary Windows users by putting it behind a licensing barrier.

 It was inevitable but as I worked my way through a succession of Windows 10 releases for the preceding write-up, I just had to look for how and when Microsoft fixed the long-lived kernel bug that can crash Windows from user mode and which I reported to Microsoft in late December 2016 and published here in January 2017 after concluding that Microsoft was insufficiently responsive.
 (For my take on that, see Most Viewed in January 2017.)